 • Ability to work independently in a diverse workplace and within a dynamic environment

-• Computer proficiency in MS Office Suite, specifically Excel
+• Computer proficiency in MS Office Suite, specifically mastery of Excel

 • Excellent oral and written communication skills